 Nihali tells me I froze for just a second.
 I don’t remember, and the Prince didn’t let on that anything had happened, but I have no reason to doubt her.

 On the way back, I whispered to Sparna using one of my spells, and told him what happened.
 Told him I’m worried what the Prince might try next.
 Then we met with the others when it was safe to talk.

 We’re getting the caravan ready to move.
 I can get out with magic, but the caravan can’t and if my hand is forced it could put everyone in danger.

 I have no problem admitting this: I am scared.

 I am writing this hastily as the girls are waiting for me to begin.
 But I need to get this down while I can still hold myself together.

 Tonight was the Feast of Fire.
 I barely remember any of it, just the part where I was, once again, asked to perform.
-Dancing on burning coals (under the protection of fire resistance, of course) in a not-at-all-revealing dress of fiery reds and golds.
+Dancing on burning coals (under the protection of fire resistance, of course) in a not-at-all-revealing dress of fiery reds and golds that I had chosen.
 Once again, we were rewarded with gifts from the Prince.
 I played my part.

 He announced the next two feasts.
 Tomorrow is the Feast of the Honored Visitors, and we are expected to help his kitchen staff prepare a traditional Varisian meal, and provide all the entertainment.
 Because of course we are.
 The last is the Feast of the Dragon, a city-wide celebration with food, music and dragon-dancing.

 It struck me on the walk back to our rooms.
 The Feast of the Honored Visitors.
 None of us has been “honored” more than I have, and we won’t be dining in the palace the night after.
-Whatever he’s going to do, it’s going to happen tomorrow.
+Whatever he’s planning?
+It’s going to happen tomorrow.

 But just in case I am wrong, the other girls and are staying with me tonight.
 I don’t want to be alone.